JoKu404/Info-Sec-Mgmt-Portfolio/Chapter 1 Security Governance Through Principles and Policies.md

 ### **Understanding and Applying Security Concepts**

 Security is not a simple, one-dimensional challenge that organizations face.
 It involves various layers of protection, strategies, and policies, all designed to protect the integrity, confidentiality, and availability of information.
-In this section, we explore the fundamental security concepts that provide a foundation for any organization's security posture.

 These concepts cover essential pillars, including **Confidentiality, Integrity, and Availability (CIA Triad)** as well as **Authenticity** and **Nonrepudiation**.
 Together, they form the **5 Pillars of Information Security**, guiding organizations toward the implementation of robust security controls that ensure protected and reliable systems.